TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 What code should I transmit today?
 And who is it for?
 Is it really just practice?
 And nothing more?

-I find myself with a platform— Can practice be— Can practice be more?
+I find myself with a platform— Can practice be just— Can practice be more?

 ## Around a topic

 I typically write loads of things down around a single topic.
 Then I [cut and cut and cut](https://www.todepond.com/wikiblogarden/repetition/quality/control/) until there's almost nothing left.
 Then I publish it.
-I probably need to write about five times more than the length of the final thing— This post is what it looks like if I don't cut at all— only add.
+I probably need to write about ten times more than the length of the final thing— This post is what it looks like if I don't cut at all— only add.
 And it becomes a game of itself.

 And it doesn't feel right, to play a "game" over topics so real and important.